PX4/PX4-Devguide/en/ros/offboard_control.md

 {% endmermaid %}

 ### 3. On-board processor and wifi link to ROS (***Recommended***)

 A small computer mounted onto the vehicle connected to the autopilot through a UART to USB adapter while also having a WiFi link to a ground station running ROS.
 This can be any of the computers from the above section coupled with a WiFi adapter.
-For example, the Intel NUC D34010WYB has a PCI Express Half-Mini connector which can accomodate an [Intel Wifi Link 5000](http://www.intel.com/products/wireless/adapters/5000/) adapter.
+For example, the Intel NUC D34010WYB has a PCI Express Half-Mini connector which can accommodate an [Intel Wifi Link 5000](http://www.intel.com/products/wireless/adapters/5000/) adapter.

 {% mermaid %}